isomerpages/nlb-biblioasia/_oct-2021/the-modern-girls-of-pre-war-singapore.md

 Fashioning Singapore’s Modern Girl
 Singapore’s Modern Girl challenged existing gender norms through her expressions of femininity, most visibly through fashion and style.
 From the 1920s, she adopted Western-style clothing (with short hemlines and high heels), wore makeup and sported a bob haircut.[^16]

-One such young woman was Betty Lim, who later wrote A Rose on My Pillow: Recollections of a Nyonya.
+One such young woman was Betty Lim, who later wrote <i>A Rose on My Pillow: Recollections of a Nyonya</i>.
 Before the popularity of the Modern Girl look, her long hair was usually styled in a traditional Straits Chinese sanggul (plaited hair that was coiled up) for formal events.
 In the late 1920s, Lim cut her hair in the style of American actress Colleen Moore – a straight bob with a fringe – and showed off her new “radical” look at a party she attended with her sibling.[^17]

 ![Alt text for image on Isomer site]()
 <div style="background-color: white;">Colleen Moore, a popular American actress who starred in multiple films in the 1920s and 30s, popularised the Modern Girl’s quintessential short bob. <i>Image reproduced from Malayan Saturday Post, 5 May 1928, 36.
 (From NewspaperSG).</i></div>